 Posters & Flyers

-Posters and flyers may be placed on bulletin boards or other surfaces provided for this purpose.
-Posting of notices on exterior doors, columns, walls, windows, trees, light posts, sidewalks or exterior stairwells is not allowed.
+Posters and flyers may be placed on outdoor bulletin boards or other surfaces provided for this purpose.
+Posters and flyers many not be placed on exterior doors, columns, walls, windows, trees, light posts, sidewalks, or exterior stairwells.

+Posters and flyers placed on designated outdoor bulletin boards or other surfaces provided for this purpose do not require permitting or prior approval.

+Indoor bulletin boards or other surfaces provided for posters and flyers are subject to control by the applicable building owner.

 Banners

 Exterior banners may be needed to advertise events or programs.
-Banner content and design must follow University standards and branding guidelines to endure brand unity, clarity and consistency.
-Banner appropriateness, location and length of display must be approved by both building owners and the University Marketing office to ensure that campus safety and the aesthetics of campus are maintained.
-Generally, banners may be displayed for up to one month.
+Banner appropriateness, location and length of display must be approved by the appropriate Permitting Authority to ensure that campus safety and the aesthetics of campus are maintained.

 To ensure safety and minimize damage, banners must be securely fastened or tied and able to withstand high winds and rain.
 Banners may not be hung by any entity other than Physical Facilities.
-All costs associated with banner purchase, design of the banner anchoring system and associated permit fees (if applicable), installation, removal and storage are the responsibility of the requesting entity.
+All costs associated with banner purchase, design of the banner, anchoring system, and installation, removal and storage are the responsibility of the requesting entity.

 Free-Standing Signs